None786/python/README.md

 PBD_D1 file contain all related to data secience.
-Assignment file and other folders contain information related to hadoop and spark.
+Assignment file and bin, conf folders contain information related to hadoop and spark.